Tess Bell: Storylines

-Teresa attends an interview with Susan Kennedy for a teaching post at Erinsborough High.
-Tess is successful and secures the position.
+Tess attends an interview with Susan Kennedy for a teaching post at Erinsborough High.
+She is successful and secures the position.
 During her first week at the school, Tad Reeves (Jonathon Dutton) is a constant thorn in Tess' side but she ultimately gets the better of him.
 On New Year's Eve 1999, Tess arrives at Number 28 with a cut on her face and admits to Susan that her husband, Brendan is responsible.
 Susan sympathizes and helps Tess collect her stuff, only to find Brendan has changed the locks.
 After smashing her way in with a rock, Tess is then caught by Brendan who tries to put on a calm front, but Susan is not fooled and speaks to former Neighbour Philip Martin (Ian Rawlings) about renting his old house, Number 32 Ramsay Street to Tess.

 After Tess settles in Ramsay Street and makes friends with Anne Wilkinson (Brooke Satchwell) who moves in with her, Brendan is persistent in her life making it seem like Tess is overreacting about him.
 Tess then softens after Brendan goes away for a while then returns leaving her flowers.
 Teresa surprises her students when she comes to school in the same clothes she had been wearing the previous night.
 When Daniel Fitzgerald moves into Number 32 while his house is repaired, Tess worries how Brendan may react to find her sharing with another man.
 When Brendan returns, Tess unexpectedly kisses him and the couple move closer together after she lets him stay when his car fails to start.
 Tess' friends Libby Kennedy (Kym Valentine) and Steph Scully are unimpressed with the fact that she has forgiven Brendan but Tess is adamant they can make it work this time.
 Things become strained with Tess and her friends and when Brendan loses his patience with Paul McClain (Jansen Spencer) and Michelle Scully (Kate Keltie) for nearly running him over on their bikes, Susan mentions it to Tess, but she shrugs it off.

 Upon Brendan's return, he is incensed to find out from Toadfish Rebecchi (Ryan Moloney) that Tess has gone clubbing.
 Brendan storms out into a vicious downpour and drives to confront his wife.
 While on the road he pulls out from behind a bus and collides with Steph and Libby on a motorcycle, injuring the three of them.
 Tess rushes to hospital and Brendan explains that it was an accident.
 Tess believes him at first but doubts it when Toadie tells her about the incident leading up to the crash.
 After Brendan is charged with reckless driving, Tess wonders if she will ever forgive him but Karl Kennedy (Alan Fletcher) breaks the news that Brendan is dead.